mihaijust/MatrixAINetworkDocker/README.md

 This is under no circumstance a recommendation to use for profit-generating, but for academic research and educational purposes only - since the team behing Matrix AI Network is manipulating and lying its community for the past 3 years.

 Special thanks to Disarmm who built first version of dockerized Matrix node at a time when not all hope in the Matrix AI Network blockchain team was lost.
+Not really recommended to spend time on it as it seems it was a moneygrab.